Robustly Constrained Dynamic Games for Uncertain Nonlinear Dynamics: Experiments

 \subsection{Experiment Setup}

-Our experiments in Sec. \ref{subsec: Narrow Corridor Experiment}-\ref{subsec: Heterogeneous Team Hardware Experiment} incorporate the following types of agent dynamics, constraints, and costs.
-Below, given the state vector $x_t^i$ of an agent $i$ at time $t$, we denote by $p_t^i$, $p_{x,t}^i$, $p_{y,t}^i$, and $p_{z,t}^i$ the component(s) of $x_t^i$ corresponding to the position vector, $x$-position, $y$-position, and $z$-position respectively.
+Our experiments in Sec. \ref{subsec: Narrow Corridor Experiment}-\ref{subsec: Heterogeneous Team Hardware Experiment} use the following types of agent dynamics, constraints, and costs.
+Below, given the state $x_t^i$ of an agent $i$ at time $t$, we denote by $p_t^i$, $p_{x,t}^i$, $p_{y,t}^i$, and $p_{z,t}^i$ the component(s) of $x_t^i$ corresponding to the position vector, $x$-position, $y$-position, and $z$-position respectively.

 \paragraph{Dynamics models} \looseness-1We apply our methods to plan trajectories for ground robots with 4D unicycle and airborne robots with 12D quadcopter dynamics in simulation (Sec. \ref{subsec: Narrow Corridor Experiment}-\ref{subsec: Heterogeneous Team Simulation}), as well as ground robots with 3D Dubins car dynamics and airborne robots with 3D single integrator dynamics on hardware (Sec. \ref{subsec: Heterogeneous Team Hardware Experiment}).
 Across experiments, unless otherwise stated, we discretize the above continuous-time dynamics models at intervals of $\Delta t = 0.1$ and use a time horizon of $T = 80$.
 All noise terms $w_t^i$ are drawn from the unit $2$-norm ball $\Ball_2^{n_i}$.
 We set $E_t^i(x_t^i) = 0.002 \ I_4$ unless otherwise stated (e.g., in Sec. \ref{subsec: State-Dependent Noise Experiment}, we define $E_t^i(x_t^i)$ as state-varying.)